-Raising your own chickens comes with constant, inexpensive and organic benefits.
+Raising your own chickens comes with consistent inexpensive and organic benefits.
 Whether you’re raising them for meat, or you want eggs fresh out of the hen oven, you are ultimately in charge of what you feed your chickens.
 Depending on why you have chickens, you may want to feed them different things.
-But overall, you’ll want them to be fed with solely organic items, I mean, isn’t that why you have chickens anyway?
+But overall, you will only want to feed them strictly organic items, otherwise, your eggs and/or meat will not be organic as a result.

 Why should you feed your chickens organically?

 By feeding backyard chickens organically, you reap the benefits of producing top quality, non-GMO eggs.
 Whether you want to consume those eggs or care for them, they’ll be organic.
-When you feed your backyard chickens organic feed, you’re allowing the products of those chicken to also be organic.
+When you feed your backyard chickens organic feed, you’re allowing the products of those chickens to also be free from unnatural or chemical interference.
 That means organic meat and eggs when the time comes.
 No need to run to the grocery store and purchase those $6 per dozen set of eggs anymore.

 Now let’s talk about the generic chicken feed.
-Just because you have backyard chickens producing your daily dose of breakfast eggs, doesn’t mean they’ll be organic if you’re feeding them that plastic stuff.
-What they produce solely depends on what they eat.
-I mean, you wouldn’t want to consume stale, plastic, possibly contaminated food, would you?
+Just because you have backyard chickens producing your daily dose of breakfast eggs, doesn’t mean they’ll be organic if you’re feeding them that unnatural stuff.
+What an animal produces solely depends on what they eat.
+In other words, you wouldn’t want to consume stale, plastic, possibly contaminated food, would you?
 Probably not, because your body would reflect it.
 Just like when you feed your chicks standard feed!

 Of course, not all feeds are chalked full of plastic, but what about that GMO corn?
 Yup, you can bet that’s the main ingredient in commercial grade feed.
-Since corn acts as an empty carb, it merely increases their energy levels with little to no nutritional value.
-While this is good in the winter months, as it keeps them active enough to stay warm, you don’t want to be simply feeding your chickens empty carbs for the duration of their life.
-Would you want to eat the same thing every day if it provided no value to your health?
+Since corn acts as an empty carbohydrate, it merely increases the chicken’s energy levels with little to no nutritional value.
+While this is satisfactory in the winter months, as it keeps them active enough to stay warm, you don’t want to be simply feeding your chickens empty carbohydrates for the duration of their life.
+Would you want to eat the same thing every day if it provided no nutritional value to your health?
 I didn’t think so.

 Feeding Backyard Chickens Organically